 (See also Overview of Heart Defects Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more .)

 When the heart and blood vessels develop in the fetus, at first there is only one large tube, called the truncus, leaving the heart.
 Normally, the truncus divides into two blood vessels, the pulmonary artery and the aorta (see also Normal Fetal Circulation Normal Fetal Circulation About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more ).
-Sometimes the truncus does not divide and persists during fetal development and after birth.
+Sometimes the truncus does not divide.
 There is one valve, the truncal valve, leading into this one artery, rather than separate aortic and pulmonic valves.
 A single artery arises from the heart, which then gives rise directly to the pulmonary arteries.
 Invariably, a ventricular septal defect Atrial and Ventricular Septal Defects Atrial and ventricular septal defects are holes in the walls (septa) that separate the heart into the left and right sides.
 Holes can be present in the walls of the heart between the upper heart... read more is present, which allows both the right and left ventricles to pump blood across the truncal valve.

 Persistent Truncus Arteriosus